Philos-io/hackjam-es6-angular/README.md

 ### How to use the repository

-Git clone this repo and run `npm install`
+`git clone https://github.com/Philos-io/hacm-es6-angular.git` && `npm install`

 Now you can run your application by running: `npm start`